REPAIR OF DAMAGED HOT DIP GALVANIZED COATINGS

 6. When repair is completed, rinse with water or wipe with a damp cloth to remove flux residue.

-These types of paints contain zinc dust and are suitable for repairing damaged galvanized coatings provided the paint containing zinc dust shall have a concentration of zinc dust in the range of at least 65-69% or above 92% in the dried film.
+These types of paints contain zinc dust and are suitable for repairing damaged galvanized coatings provided the paint containing zinc dust shall have a concentration of zinc dust in the range of at least 65-69% in the dried film or above 92% in the dried film.
+Blistering has been a problem for zinc dust in the 70-92% dried film range.

 Repair Procedures Using Paint Containing Zinc Dust

 1. Surfaces to be repaired with paint containing zinc dust shall be clean, dry, free of oil, grease, pre-existing paint, corrosion, and/or rust.

 2. Surfaces to be repaired shall be blast-cleaned to the requirements of SSPC SP10 (near-white).
 Where circumstances do not allow blast or power tool cleaning to be used, then hand tools may be used.
 Cleaning shall meet the requirements of SSPC SP2 (removal of loose rust, mill scale, or paint to the degree specified, by hand chipping, scrapping, sanding and wire-brushing).
 NOTE: To ensure that a smooth reconditioned coating can be affected, surface preparation shall extend into the undamaged galvanized coating.

 3. If the areas/surfaces to be repaired include welds, first remove all weld flux residue and weld spatter by blasting, chipping, grinding or power scaling, etc.